How to Fix Squeaky Brakes: Causes, DIY Fixes & When to Replace Pads

 Step 6: Replace Brake Pads

-- Remove old pads and insert new ones.
+- Remove old pads from the caliper bracket.

 Step 7: Check Rotors